thoth-station/adviser/docs/source/unit.rst

 the given package from an application stack completely.
 See :ref:`sieves
 <sieves>` and :ref:`steps <steps>` section for more info.

-Pipeline units of type :ref:`steps <steps>` can raise :class:`SkipPackage
+Pipeline units of type :ref:`steps <steps>` can raise :class:`NotAcceptable
 <thoth.adviser.exceptions.NotAcceptable>` signalizing the given step is not
 acceptable (corresponds to "not-acceptable" action taken in the :ref:`Markov Decision Process <introduction>`).

-Raising any other exception in pipeline units causes resolver failure.
+Raising any other exception in pipeline units causes undefined behavior.

 All pipeline units should be atomic pieces and `they should do one thing and do it well <https://en.wikipedia.org/wiki/Unix_philosophy>`_.
 They were designed